webability/Box/readme.txt

 To do:

 ----

+Build 3: 2012/03/04:
+- Box modified to support also TemplateSource and LanguageSource as inputs
+- engineBox modified to read an XML file as flow definition

 Build 2: 2012/02/28:
 - Box modified to load template file and language file if the entry string is a file